 For Niko, sustainability is more than just a buzzword.
 We have been committed to VOKA's environmental charter since 2001: we set ourselves ambitious targets for more environmentally friendly manufacturing and an external audit checks whether we are achieving these.
-We are now 18 environmental charters further, and we have covered a great distance.
+We are now 18 environmental charters and 3 sustainable enterprise charters further, and we have covered a great distance.

 Sustainability is in our DNA

 Dirk D’haese is Niko's environmental co-ordinator and is closely involved in the whole process right from the start.
 Dirk: ‘Our concern for the environment can largely be put down to Jo De Backer, the grandson of one of the founders and an executive director at Niko.
 Thanks to his commitment, Niko has always been a front-runner in terms of ecology and we do far more as a company than the legal minimum.
 Even though that comes with a price tag.’

 Niko is 100% Belgian company.
 Not only the management, but the manufacturing takes place on the site in Sint-Niklaas too.
 ‘The major advantage is that we keep our hands on the tiller, continually adjusting and optimising,’ says Dirk.
 ‘We work with plastics and chemical processes that, by definition, are taxing on the environment.
 Nonetheless, we've found ways over the years to make the impact of this as small as possible.’

 ‘For some years now, we've been working with the firm Eco-Point to find alternatives for harmful chemical substances,’ explains Dirk.
 ‘For example, we're now using a biological agent based on rapeseed and maize to remove adhesive residue instead of a chemical solvent.
 We've been able to replace more than half of the classical sprayers with ecological alternatives too.
 That might demand a small adjustment to our working method at times, but it doesn't have an impact on productivity or the quality of our products.’